nais/doc/dev-guide/kubectl_examples.md

 ### Switch namespace

 If you haven't specified anything, kubectl will operate in the namespace `default`.
-As described in [Service discovery](/dev-guide/service_discovery.md), your app is deployed in its own namespace.

 You can tell kubectl to use another namespace if you don't want to append the namespace flag to all operations every time: